Difference-in-Differences Estimators When No Unit Remains Untreated: TWFE estimator

 \section{TWFE estimator}

-\paragraph{Motivation and outline.} In designs with a QUG, we have proposed a $G^{2/5}$-consistent treatment-effect estimator, and $G^{2/5}$-consistent pre-trend estimators that one can use to assess the plausibility of the parallel-trends assumption underlying the estimator.
-Yet, in view of their slow rate of convergence, when the sample size is not very large those estimators may have limited power to detect the treatment's effect and differential trends.
-In designs without a QUG, an additional limitation of the estimators we have proposed is that they restrict treatment-effect heterogeneity.
+\paragraph{Motivation.} We have proposed a $G^{2/5}$-consistent treatment-effect estimator, and $G^{2/5}$-consistent pre-trend estimators that one can use to assess the plausibility of the parallel-trends assumption underlying the estimator.
+Yet, in view of their slow rate of convergence, when the sample size is not very large those estimators may have limited power to detect the treatment effect and differential trends.
 This leads us to reconsider the usual TWFE estimator in this section.
 While, as is now well-known, that estimator relies on strong assumptions, we show that those assumptions are testable.
 When the corresponding tests are not rejected, the TWFE estimator may be an appealing alternative to the estimators proposed in the previous section.
-In particular, its variance might be lower.

 \paragraph{Definition of the TWFE estimator.} Let $\widehat{\beta}_{fe}$ denote the coefficient on $D_{g,2}$ in a regression of $\Delta Y_g$ on a constant and $D_{g,2}$. $\widehat{\beta}_{fe}$ is equal to the coefficient on $D_{g,t}$ in a regression of $Y_{g,t}$ on unit fixed effects, an indicator for period $2$, and $D_{g,t}$.
 Let